akumm2k/Ideas/ideas.md

   submission what questions should I ask the student to verify that they are the ones who wrote the code?".
 And then, ask the students during the homework review those questions.
-Every one who made a submission have to defend it somehow.
+Every one who made a submission has to defend it somehow.
 If they don't they lose the homework points.
     Expound this idea to your supervisor. :)